jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Planner
-  - Add hover with title explaining hour with full date
   - Create weekly planner integrated with calendar (+ tests)
   - Calendar button to click on day and open planner
     - Test